 Plan description.
-The New Hampshire Retirement System (NHRS) is a public employee retirement system which administers one cost-sharing multiple-employer defined benefit pension plan (Pension Plan).
-For additional NHRS information, please refer to the fiscal 2020 Comprehensive Annual Financial Report, which can be found on the NHRS website at www.nhrs.org.
+The New Hampshire Retirement System (NHRS, Plan or System) is a public employee retirement system which administers a cost-sharing multiple-employer defined benefit pension plan (Pension Plan).
+For additional NHRS information, please refer to the fiscal 2022 Comprehensive Annual Financial Report, which can be found on the NHRS website at www.nhrs.org.